Free Family Events in Orlando: January & February 2026

 Highlighted outdoor favorites:

-Winter Park Farmers’ Market – a weekly Saturday tradition with fresh produce, baked goods, and open green space
+Winter Park Farmers’ Market – a weekly Saturday tradition with fresh produce, baked goods, and open green space.

-Bites & Beats at Reiter Park – live music, food trucks, and a relaxed community atmosphere
+Bites & Beats at Reiter Park – live music, food trucks, and a relaxed community atmosphere.

-Movie in the Park – a cozy evening event where families bring blankets and snacks
+Movie in the Park – a cozy evening event where families bring blankets and snacks.

 These events are easy, come-and-go friendly, and great for mixed ages.

-Black History Month & Cultural Events (February)
+Celebrating Black History Month (February)

 February brings meaningful opportunities for families to learn, reflect, and celebrate together.